Nakayama algebras and Fuchsian singularities: Nakayama categories associated to a tilting complex

 \section{Nakayama categories associated to a tilting complex}

-In this section, we first construct a tilting complex in the category $\coh\X$ of coherent sheaves of weight type $(2,3,r)$ with endomorphism algebra $\nak{r+4}{r}$.
-Then by the technique of one-point extension, we show that the Nakayama algebras $\nak{r+5}{r}$ and $\nak{r+6}{r}$ are of Fuchsian type; while by considering the perpendicular subcategories, we obtain that $\nak{r+3}{r}$ and $\nak{r+2}{r}$ are of module type.
+In this section, we first construct a tilting complex in the category $\coh\X$ of coherent sheaves of weight type $(2,3,r)$ with $r\geq 4$, whose endomorphism algebra is isomorphic to the Nakayama algebra $\nak{r+4}{r}$.
+Then by the technique of one-point extension, we show that the Nakayama algebras $\nak{r+5}{r}\, (r\geq 7)$ and $\nak{r+6}{r}\, (r\geq 6)$ are of Fuchsian type; while by considering the perpendicular subcategories, we obtain that $\nak{r+3}{r}$ and $\nak{r+2}{r}$ for $r\geq 3$ are of module type.

 The following result is essential in this section.
 Recall that the Serre functor of $\Der{\coh\XX}$ is denoted by $\bS=\tau[1]$.

 \begin{proposition} Let $\XX$ be a weighted projective line of weight type $(2,3,r)$ with $r\geq4$.
 Then the system